 Wheatgrass is the young grass of the wheat plant, Triticum aestivum.
 It grows in temperate regions throughout Europe and the United States and can live indoors or outdoors.
 Many people grow their own wheatgrass by putting wheat seeds in water and then harvesting the leaves.

 Wheatgrass is a natural source of vitamins and minerals (a few of which are antioxidants) including:

 - Vitamins A, E, and B-12

-One ounce of wheatgrass juice is equivalent to the vitamin and mineral content of one ounce of fresh vegetables.
+One ounce of wheatgrass juice has vitamin and mineral content equal to one ounce of fresh vegetables.

 Can Wheatgrass Treat What Ails You?

 Wheatgrass believers use it to try and combat a number of everyday health conditions, including colds, coughs, fevers, digestive problems, and skin conditions.
 Wheatgrass also has been used to potentially prevent and treat more serious conditions, from cancer to AIDS.
 Those who swear by it say that the potent ingredient in wheatgrass is chlorophyll, the pigment that gives plants their green color.
-They claim chlorophyll acts like hemoglobin (the protein in red blood cells that transports oxygen) and increases oxygen levels in the body.
+They say chlorophyll acts like hemoglobin (the protein in red blood cells that transports oxygen) and increases oxygen levels in the body.
 Any green plant food you have eaten over the years, such as spinach, parsley, arugula, has also been contributing chlorophyll.

 Does Wheatgrass Live Up to the Claims?

-Despite all of the health claims, there is very little, if any, evidence that wheatgrass actually works to prevent disease, detoxify, or offers any of the other cures attributed to it.
+Despite all the health claims, there is very little, if any, evidence that wheatgrass actually works to detoxify or prevent or cure disease.
 Most of what little research has been conducted focuses on the effects of wheatgrass on the digestive system.
-Here are some of the studies that have been published:
+Here’s what some of those studies have found wheatgrass may do: